Classification: Tennessee Whiskey

 Jack Daniel’s was established in 1886, and is the top-selling American whiskey in the world.
 It is produced in Lynchburg, Tennessee which ironically, is a dry county meaning the product can’t actually be sold there.
 Brown-Forman acquired Jack Daniel’s in 1956.

-While not officially labelled straight bourbon, most of Jack Daniel’s whiskeys meet the criteria required to be called a straight bourbon.
+While not officially labeled bourbon, most of Jack Daniel’s whiskeys meet the criteria required to be called a bourbon.
 After distillation, Jack Daniel’s Tennessee Whiskey undergoes what is referred to as the ‘Lincoln County Process.’
 Jack Daniel’s allows its whiskey to drip for six days in 10-foot vats, passing through charcoal that was made by burning maple wood that had been impregnated with 140 proof Jack Daniel’s whiskey, before being put in new charred oak barrels and aged for an estimated 4-7 years.
 Jack Daniel’s Tennessee Whiskey was once bottled at 86 proof, but in 2004, was lowered to 80 proof.

 A pleasant mix of fruity sweetness, vanilla custard, oak, and banana.
 It’s medium in intensity, yet still has a decent richness to it Apricot and corn provide an additional layer of nuance.
 These scents culminate into an enjoyable and immensely satisfying opening to this whiskey.